Kacey Musgraves Brings Southern Charm to the 2019 Oscars Red Carpet

 Kacey Musgraves is making the 2019 Oscars red carpet her runway.

-The 30-year-old country singer brings her Southern charm to the the star-studded event wearing a dramatic pastel pink gown and ultra-glam makeup.
+The 30-year-old country singer brings her Southern charm to the the star-studded event wearing a dramatic pastel pink Giambattista Valli gown and ultra-glam makeup.

 However, fans of the star wouldn't expect anything less considering Musgraves is known for her flashy, Priscilla Presley-style attire.